culanomeara/adventureswithwood/README.md

 The application impliments user authorisation and full CRUD functionality, allowing users to create, update, read and delete projects stored in a relational database management system.
 Users can also like projects and be part of the site community by adding comments to projects.

-The site also features a back end admin dashboard that allows an administrator to review and approve user comments, as well as monitor and edit projects, posts and users.
+The site also features a back end admin dashboard that allows a superuser to review user comments, as well as monitor, edit, delete projects, posts and categories.

 Link to the live site - https://adventureswithwood.herokuapp.com/